aurimas13/Communication-of-Services/README.md

 # Tests

-Test folder to check the functionality of created API event can be found [here](https://github.com/aurimas13/Communication-of-services/tree/main/EventConsumer/Tests).
+Test folder to check the functionality of a created API event can be found [here](https://github.com/aurimas13/Communication-of-services/tree/main/EventConsumer/Tests).
-An overview of functions found inside a module - [tests.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/Tests/tests.py) are:
+An overview of functions found inside a module - [tests.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/Tests/tests.py) of Event Consumer API are<sup>1</sup>:
 - *test_correct_request_code(client)* tests if the correct request code is returned.
-- *test_correct_request_output(client)* tests if the correct date is parsed.
+- *test_correct_request_output(client)* tests if the correct request output is returned.
-- *test_incorrect_response_code(client)* tests if the old date is in the past.
+- *test_incorrect_response_code(client)* tests if the incorrect request code is returned for `event_payload`.
-- *test_incorrect_response_code_two(client)* tests if the future date is in the past.
+- *test_incorrect_response_code_two(client)* tests if the incorrect request code is returned for `event_type`.
-- *test_incorrect_response_for_event_payload(client)* tests if the old date is in the past.
+- *test_incorrect_response_for_event_payload(client)* tests if the incorrect request output is returned for `event_payload`.
-- *test_incorrect_response_for_event_type(client)* tests if the email address is valid.
+- *test_incorrect_response_for_event_type(client)* tests if the incorrect request output is returned for `event_type`.
-- *test_is_valid_email_bad()* tests if the email address is invalid.

-By first navigating to the API folder - [Communivation-of_services](https://github.com/aurimas13/Communication-of-services) - where it is extracted and to check source files for errors in the project folder run:
+By first navigating to the program's folder - [Communication-of_services](https://github.com/aurimas13/Communication-of-services) - where it is extracted, one can check source files for errors:
 ```
 >>> pyflakes .
 ```

-Then by going to either [Event Consumer's](https://github.com/aurimas13/Communication-of-services/tree/main/EventConsumer) folder,  one can run these test commands:
+Then by going to [Event Consumer's API](https://github.com/aurimas13/Communication-of-services/tree/main/EventConsumer) folder,  one can run these test commands:
 1) To check source files for errors in test file:
 ```
 >>> pyflakes Tests/tests.py